Bill Murray: Religious beliefs

 Murray stated in a 1984 interview: "I'm definitely a religious person, but it doesn't have much to do with Catholicism anymore.
 I don't think about Catholicism as much."

 In a 2014 interview, Murray expressed affection for the Traditional Latin Mass and expressed concerns about some of the changes within the Mass of Paul VI: "I'm not sure all those changes were right.
 I tend to disagree with what they call the new Mass.
 I think we lost something by losing the Latin.
 Now if you go to a Catholic Mass even just in Harlem it can be in Spanish, it can be in Ethiopian, it can be in any number of languages.
 The shape of it, the pictures, are the same but the words aren't the same."

 Political views

 Murray donated $1,000 to former Governor of Nebraska Bob Kerrey's successful election to the United States Senate in 1988.

 During the 2000 presidential campaign, Murray supported Green Party candidate Ralph Nader.

 In a 2018 interview, Murray sarcastically praised the Trump tax cuts, opining them to be a "great thing for the corporations".

-Philanthropy

-In 1987, he donated money to help build the Nathalie Salmon House, which provides affordable housing for low-income seniors.
-Michael and Lilo Salmon, the founders of Housing Opportunities and Maintenance for the Elderly (HOME), said Murray performed "miracles" for them.